Some questions you may have:

 Who are you?

 My name is John Holden and I’m a Dad, a husband and a photographer.
-I am also the CEO and coffee boy for Elusive Elements Photography.
+I am also the Founder of Elusive Elements Photography.

 What do you do for a living?